httpRooLz/subcats/README.md

-# freebie
+# subcats

-Free Stuff for Cats
+Categories & subcategories of Scala.